 Offutt’s mission is grounded in the Federal Highway Administration’s Complete Streets design to make streets more amenable to all modes of transit — not just cars.

-“We’re working to really push the envelope, and this is the first year we’re having a protest or rally because we’re not [going to] stand for a standstill anymore,” said Offutt.
+“We’re working to really push the envelope, and this is the first year we’re having a protest or rally because we’re not stand for a standstill anymore,” said Offutt.

 Third-year gender, ethnic and multicultural studies student Laura Hasbun feels unsafe riding her bike to campus because some parts of campus lack adequate lighting and lanes for pedestrians and bicyclists.